 Hips pays to the Merchant, after deduction of Service Charges (as defined below) and other claims Hips may charge under this Agreement, the amount of the acquired Claims once per week according to the following schedule: For Claims that Hips acquires during week 1, the payment to the Merchant will be made week 3.
 For Claims that Hips acquires during week 2, the payment to the Merchant will be made week 4, etc. The weekly period for which payments are made can differ from country to country.
+All transactions that are subject to currency exchange will be delayed 3 banking days and exchanged with current markup fees (see hips.com/pricing for current fees and markups).
 Merchant’s remarks against payment must be made within 30 days of payment to be considered.
 Payments are made to the bank account specified in Appendix 2.
 Each Party bears its own bank transfer costs (if any).
 For providing its Services, Hips is entitled to charge the prices and fees agreed upon in the country specific Appendix 2 (the ”Service Charges”).
 No additional fees will be charged from the Merchant by Third Party Payment Option Providers for the respective Payment Option.
 Any Service Charges and other claims Hips may have under this Agreement are quoted excluding VAT where VAT is applied.

 The rights and obligations of the Parties are set out in detail in the GTC, which are attached hereto as Appendix 1 and are provided to the Merchant on request.
 In addition, the specific Third Party Payment Option Provider conditions attached hereto as Appendix 3 apply in relation to Hips Checkout.
 In case of conflict between this Agreement and Appendix 3, Appendix 3 will prevail.